endisl/angular-gs-project/README.md

 # Products

-Angular project about registering products using a straightforward backend built with JSON server for quick prototypying and mocking.
+Angular project about registering products using a straightforward backend built with JSON server for quick prototyping and mocking.

 ## Executing the app

-With `npm`, `Angular` and `JSON server` installed in the developement server,
+With `npm`, `Angular` and `JSON server` installed in the development server,
 - First run the backend:
 Execute `json-server --watch db.json` in the backend directory.
 The products are available on `http://localhost:3000/products`